The Payer Data Classification Gap That's Going to Show Up in Your NPRM Asset Inventory

 TECHNOLOGY GROUP

-Severian Technology Group is the data security practice of Matthew Silcox, one of three U.S.-based Microsoft MVPs in Purview Data Security.
+Severian Technology Group is the data security practice of Matthew Silcox, a Microsoft Most Valuable Professional in Purview Data Security and a United States Marine Corps veteran.

-The work is architecting and implementing Microsoft Purview programs for organizations that already own E5 licensing and need their Purview tenant to do what their auditors and compliance frameworks already assume it is doing.
+The work is architecting and implementing Microsoft Purview programs for organizations that already own E5 licensing and need their Purview tenant to do what their auditors, compliance frameworks, and Copilot deployment plans already assume it is doing.

 Severian Technology Group architects and implements data security programs on Microsoft Purview.
 The platform already exists inside your E5 tenant.
 The work is configuring it with the specificity it demands.

-A comprehensive examination of sensitive data across Exchange Online, SharePoint Online, OneDrive for Business, and Microsoft Teams.
-For mailbox scanning specifically, Severian deploys proprietary tooling that produces results Microsoft's native compliance capabilities do not (actionable, exportable, on-demand inventories of sensitive information types across the full breadth of an Exchange environment).
+A comprehensive examination of sensitive data across Exchange Online, SharePoint Online, OneDrive for Business, and Microsoft Teams + the oversharing exposure that M365 Copilot will amplify if left unaddressed.
+For mailbox scanning specifically, Severian deploys proprietary tooling that produces results Microsoft's native compliance capabilities do not: actionable, exportable, on-demand inventories of sensitive information types across the full breadth of an Exchange environment, including historical mail at rest that Purview auto-labeling policies cannot retroactively reach.

 Sensitivity labels designed not as a taxonomy exercise but as an operational framework.
 Each label maps directly to encryption behavior, access restrictions, and downstream DLP policy enforcement.